ExamygenMCHS/CISC-211-Activities/w11-activity.md

 ## Task: Generate English uppercase characters from A to Z. After every character, there must be a line feed.
 Use procedures and loops to optimize the code.
 Do not use gdb debugger.
 The executable file will run directly on the terminal.
 See the output below.
+(Due April 27th @ 11:59pm)

 <img src="https://user-images.githubusercontent.com/11669149/233437846-0d3dd8bb-fbc6-4f78-a6d6-29cf72d1e6a1.png" width=50%, height=50%>